linkerd/linkerd/linkerd/docs/client_tls.md

 ----------------- | ------------------------------------------ | -----------
 disableValidation | false                                      | Enable this to skip hostname validation (unsafe).
-Setting `disableValidation: true` is incompatible with `clientAuth`. commonName        | _required_ unless disableValidation is set | The common name to use for all TLS requests. trustCerts        | empty list                                 | A list of file paths of CA certs to use for common name validation. clientAuth        | none                                       | A client auth object used to sign requests. protocols         | unspecified                                | The list of TLS protocols to enable
+Setting `disableValidation: true` is incompatible with `clientAuth`. commonName        | _required_ unless disableValidation is set | The common name to use for all TLS requests. trustCerts        | none                                       | A path to CA certs bundle to use for validation. clientAuth        | none                                       | A client auth object used to sign requests. protocols         | unspecified                                | The list of TLS protocols to enable